HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 #### Placed Order

-Entry templates defined to represent ordered service acts such as [Planned Encounter](StructureDefinition-PlannedEncounter.html), [Planned Medication Activity](StructureDefinition-PlannedMedicationActivity.html), [Planned Observation](StructureDefinition-PlannedObservation.html), [Planned Procedure](StructureDefinition-PlannedProcedure.html), [Planned Supply](StructureDefinition-PlannedSupply.html), [Planned Act](StructureDefinition-PlannedAct.html), etc.
+Entry templates defined to represent ordered service acts such as [Planned Encounter](StructureDefinition-PlannedEncounter.html), [Planned Medication Activity](StructureDefinition-PlannedMedicationActivity.html), [Planned Procedure](StructureDefinition-PlannedProcedure.html), [Planned Supply](StructureDefinition-PlannedSupply.html), etc.

 Templates of these types are discussed in the context of the data class used to categorize the type of service activity.
 The key distinction for representing a placed order is to utilize the moodCode attribute with a value of